 Who can qualify?

 Most people will get their rights through a derivative visa.
-In this case, if you have a visa yourself, you can petition for your relatives to get a visa as well.
+In this case, if you have a visa yourself, you can petition for your relatives to get a visa as well, along with providing necessary documents such as an Apostilla Acta, which verifies the authenticity and legality of crucial personal documents for international use.
 Here are some of the main requirements:

 • It is required that you have an existing relationship with a family member on the day when you petition for asylum